Thermodynamics curvature in phase transitions for AdS black hole: Acknowledgments

 \section{Acknowledgments}

-The financial supports from National Natural Science Foundation of China (Grant Nos.11947208 and 11947301), China Postdoctoral Science Foundation (Grant No. 2020M673460), Major Basic Research Program of Natural Science of Shaanxi Province (Grant No.2017ZDJC-32) are gratefully acknowledged.
+Project funded by China Postdoctoral Science Foundation (Grant No. 2020M673460), National Natural Science Foundation of China (Grant Nos.
+12047502 and 11947208), Scientific Research Program Funded by Shaanxi Provincial Science and Technology Department (2019JQ-081).
 This research is supported by The Double First-class University Construction Project of Northwest University.
+The authors would like to thank the anonymous referee for the helpful comments that improve this work greatly.